awsdocs/aws-kms-developer-guide/doc_source/services-ebs.md

 Amazon EBS supports optional encryption by default\.
 You can enable encryption automatically on all new EBS volumes and snapshot copies in your AWS account and Region\.
 This configuration setting doesn't affect existing volumes or snapshots\.
 For details, see **Encryption by default** in the [Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#encryption-by-default) or [Amazon EC2 User Guide for Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EBSEncryption.html#encryption-by-default)\.

-## Using CMKs and data keys<a name="ebs-cmk"></a>
+## Using KMS keys and data keys<a name="ebs-cmk"></a>

-When you [create an encrypted Amazon EBS volume](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-volume.html), you specify an AWS KMS customer master key \(CMK\)\.
-By default, Amazon EBS uses the [AWS managed CMK](concepts.md#aws-managed-cmk) for Amazon EBS in your account \(`aws/ebs`\)\.
-However, you can specify a [customer managed CMK](concepts.md#customer-cmk) that you create and manage\.
+When you [create an encrypted Amazon EBS volume](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-volume.html), you specify an AWS KMS key\.
+By default, Amazon EBS uses the [AWS managed key](concepts.md#aws-managed-cmk) for Amazon EBS in your account \(`aws/ebs`\)\.
+However, you can specify a [customer managed key](concepts.md#customer-cmk) that you create and manage\.

-To use a customer managed CMK, you must give Amazon EBS permission to use the CMK on your behalf\.
+To use a customer managed key, you must give Amazon EBS permission to use the KMS key on your behalf\.
 For a list of required permissions, see **Permissions for IAM users** in the [Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#ebs-encryption-permissions) or [Amazon EC2 User Guide for Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EBSEncryption.html#ebs-encryption-permissions)\.

 **Important**
-Amazon EBS supports only [symmetric CMKs](symm-asymm-concepts.md#symmetric-cmks)\.
-You cannot use an [asymmetric CMK](symm-asymm-concepts.md#asymmetric-cmks) to encrypt an Amazon EBS volume\.
-For help determining whether a CMK is symmetric or asymmetric, see [Identifying symmetric and asymmetric CMKs](find-symm-asymm.md)\.
+Amazon EBS supports only [symmetric KMS keys](symm-asymm-concepts.md#symmetric-cmks)\.
+You cannot use an [asymmetric KMS key](symm-asymm-concepts.md#asymmetric-cmks) to encrypt an Amazon EBS volume\.
+For help determining whether a KMS key is symmetric or asymmetric, see [Identifying symmetric and asymmetric KMS keys](find-symm-asymm.md)\.

-For each volume, Amazon EBS asks AWS KMS to generate a unique data key encrypted under the CMK that you specify\.
+For each volume, Amazon EBS asks AWS KMS to generate a unique data key encrypted under the KMS key that you specify\.
 Amazon EBS stores the encrypted data key with the volume\.
 Then, when you attach the volume to an Amazon EC2 instance, Amazon EBS calls AWS KMS to decrypt the data key\.
 Amazon EBS uses the plaintext data key in hypervisor memory to encrypt all disk I/O to the volume\.
 For details, see **How EBS encryption works** in the [Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#how-ebs-encryption-works) or [Amazon EC2 User Guide for Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EBSEncryption.html#how-ebs-encryption-works)\.

 ## Amazon EBS encryption context<a name="ebs-encryption-context"></a>